biol4559-uva/CompEvoBio_modules/Module_1/GitHub_instructions.md

 </p>
 <br>

 8. There is a lot more to Git than that, and some of those other aspects might come up later on in the course.
-If you are curious, check out this lesson on Git from [Sofwware Carpentry](https://swcarpentry.github.io/git-novice/)
+If you are curious, check out this lesson on Git from [Software Carpentry](https://swcarpentry.github.io/git-novice/)